digideskio/support-tools/timeseries/quickstart.md

 example you can have different views on the same data zoomed in to different time ranges.

+You can view live data by pointing the timeseries tool at the diagnostic.data directory of a running mongod instance.
+Caching and lazy decompression will be used to make this efficient.
+You can manually referesh the view by hitting RETURN.

+* RETURN to refresh the view with current values of live data

-You can enable periodic refresh for viewing live data.
+You can also enable automatic periodic refresh when viewing live data.
 You will be prompted for a refresh interval in seconds.
 The default value of 10 seconds corresponds the default mongod period for saving ftdc data.
 Specify 0 to disable live mode.

 * l to enable periodic refresh of live data